zytedata/sctools/README.md

-Analyze your jobs on scrapy cloud.
+Analyze your jobs on Scrapy Cloud.

 The tool is hosted on Github Pages: https://zytedata.github.io/sctools/